 The promise of reform for federal drug laws is within sight.
 Earlier this month, closely following the UN reclassifying cannabis as a less dangerous drug, the House of Representatives passed the MORE Act which calls for decriminalization of cannabis.
 Most Republicans opposed the bill, indicating that the current Republican-controlled Senate might not take it to a vote.
 But the special runoff election in Georgia on January 5 could shift the Senate to Democratic control.
 This would presumably make the MORE Act more likely to come up for a vote and pass, setting the stage for the reform of federal law governing other substances.

-On January 27th at 5:30 pm PT, Lucid News reporters Mike Margolies and Ann Harrison will host an online forum to discuss drug policy reforms proposed by President Joe Biden and Vice President Kamala Harris.
+On January 27th at 5:30 pm PT (8:30 pm ET), Lucid News reporters Mike Margolies and Ann Harrison will host an online forum to discuss drug policy reforms proposed by President Joe Biden and Vice President Kamala Harris, with a community discussion following the event.
 Mike is the Founder of Psychedelic Seminars and a psychedelic community catalyst.
 Ann is a founding editor of Lucid News.
+Register here.

 Image: Gage Skidmore